tevaughan/numeric/README.md

 physical modeling, an adaptive quadrature integrator, and the ability to instantiate a linear interpolant in various, convenient ways.

-The following plot shows, as an example of the result of constructing a linear interpolant for a Gaussian.
-One specifies a desired accuracy for the area, and the constructor chooses the minimum number of points necessary to produce that accuracy.
+The following plot shows, as an example, the result of constructing a linear interpolant for a Gaussian.
+One specifies a desired accuracy for the area of the interpolant in comparison with that of the originl function.
+The constructor chooses the minimum number of points necessary to produce that accuracy.
 Notice that points are dense where the curvature is large.

 ![Interpolant of Gaussian for Tolerance=1.0E-03 on Value of Integral](src/examples/interp_1.png)